 - Consider the use of a space heater to keep warm air circulating near drains and water pipes.

-Residents who have no water and suspect that it's because of a frozen meter should call 311 to report it.
-If it's after-hours, a recording offers an option to connect to the water maintenance dispatcher.
+Residents who have no water and suspect that it’s because of a frozen meter should call City Utilities at 427-1234 during business hours or call 311 after-hours, where the recording offers an option to connect to the water maintenance dispatcher.